 Tuscany: San Gimignano, and Walk Strove to Colle Val d'Elsa

 With golden light stretching across the rolling green hills, the Tuscan countryside is calling.
 The pace here is slower, coinciding with the wine produced in the region which is meant to be savoured rather than gulped.
-Throughout this picturesque adventure, move through Tuscany and Umbria by walking from village to village.
-Your first day sees you begin the trek in the village of Strove walking the Via Fancigena until you cross the Elsa River on foot, wading ankle deep in the blue water.
-Welcome to Tuscany, and to Italy, we invite you to find you inner serenity in the countryside.
+Your first day sees you begin the trek in the historic village of Abbadia a Isola, following the Via Francigena through the rolling Tuscan countryside.
+Walk past ancient stone farmhouses, cypress-lined paths, and picturesque landscapes as you make your way toward Colle Val d'Elsa.
+Welcome to Tuscany, and to Italy we invite you inner serenity in the countryside.

 Tuscany: Walk Monteriggioni to Siena

 Monteriggioni is your quintessential Tuscan medieval walled village.
-Follow part of the ancient Francigena way into Siena.
-Step back in time as you walk past donkeys in green pastures and lush vineyards as the Tuscan countryside unfolds before you.
-Walk up to the main door of the Hermitage of San Leonardo al Lago and knock-your local host will be waiting.
-Enter and admire the frescoes painted throughout the church.
+Follow part of the ancient Francigena way; step back in time as you walk past donkeys in green pastures and lush bushes as the Tuscan countryside unfolds before you.

 Tuscany: Exploring the Chianti Region

 Chianti, recognized for its namesake red wine, lies between Florence and Siena in the very centre of Tuscany.
 Begin the trek from Montefioralle- a small town forming the perimeter around an historic castle.
-Trek from the wavy hills of the Chianti region, along the dusty dirt road that winds through rows of vineyards and the silvery foliage of olive groves, before reaching the provincial road that leads to the hamlet of Panzano.
-Your reward for another beautiful walk?
-Lunch at a local winery with a pairing of local wines of course.
+Start the day with a scenic walk through the rolling Chianti countryside, soaking in the breathtaking views of vineyards and olive groves.
+After working up an appetite, enjoy a delicious, rustic lunch at a traditional farmhouse, where you’ll savour local Tuscan flavours in a relaxed setting.

 Tuscany: Volpaia to Lamole